 In the images below shows the source and its location inside the instrument.

-The graph below shows the spectrum of the source, it is a specially prepared source (thin and uniform layer), so you can reach a good resolution: FWHM = 2%
+The graph below shows the spectrum of the source, as it is a specially prepared source (thin and uniform), it achieves a good resolution: FWHM = 2%

 Spectrum α Uranium from Fiestaware